Cold Laser Therapy for Frozen Shoulder

 - Assessment — Dr Sam Johnson (Chiropractor) will assess your shoulder range of motion, pain patterns and functional limitations.
 This helps determine the stage of your frozen shoulder and whether photobiomodulation is appropriate.

 - Treatment — The Multi-Radiance MR5 ACTIV PRO (ARTG-listed, 370913) is applied around the shoulder joint capsule.
 Treatment is painless.
+Most people feel a gentle warmth or nothing at all.
 A typical shoulder session takes approximately 10–15 minutes.

 - Exercise guidance — The strongest evidence supports cold laser therapy combined with exercise.
 Dr Johnson will provide appropriate shoulder exercises based on the stage of your condition.
 These are typically gentle range-of-motion exercises that work within your current comfortable range.